julioct/julioct.github.io/_posts/2023-07-29-MassTransit.md

 #### **Step 2: Create The Message Contract**
 The Match Maker microservice somehow needs to communicate to the Game Manager microservice that a new game match is ready and that it is waiting for a game to be provisioned.

-So a contract needs to be established for to clearly represent this intent.
+So a contract needs to be established to clearly represent this intent.

 Let's create a `MatchWaitingForGame` record in our `MatchMaker.Contracts` project: